sukriti-singh/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-A Breast cancer predicting Machine Learning Project which the type of cancer- Malignant/ Benign by using K-Means.
+A Breast cancer predicting Machine Learning Project which predicts the type of cancer- Malignant or Benign by using K-Means.